o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-blast/static-chunks.md

 | --- |
 | This feature is an [experimental](/docs/userguide/ly-glos-chap#experimental) release and is subject to change.  |

 In some scenarios, you might want to partly destroy an entity.
 For example, you create a destructible wall, but want the bottom of the wall to remain in place as a static mesh with colliders after the top of the wall takes damage from a projectile and is destroyed.
-You can achieve this by adding **static** to the `name` primitive attribute of non\-root mesh chunks in Houdini.
+You can achieve this by adding **static** to the `name` primitive attribute of non-root mesh chunks in Houdini.

-## Make non\-root chunks static in NVIDIA Blast
+## Make non-root chunks static in NVIDIA Blast

-Use Houdini to make non\-root chunks static, which results in partial destruction of the asset.
+Use Houdini to make non-root chunks static, which results in partial destruction of the asset.

-**To make non\-root chunks static**
+**To make non-root chunks static**

 1. In Houdini, add an **Attribute String Edit** SOP to the network.